allefebvre/AFrame-CV-Default/README.md

 Please after you first connection **change your password**.

-In their database the passwords is encrypted
+In our database the password is encrypted.

 # Features
 * PHP7